ViktorXs/learning-python/README.md

 I am using the Python Anaconda Package and for the beginning mostly the notebook feature.

+Update:
+I decided to note down finished Lessons and major updates, instead of every chapter from the lessons in the changelog below.

 ## Changelog
+12.05.2021
+- Optimized folder structure and file naming convention.
+- Merged with main branch for the sake of continuous integration.

 10.05.2021
 - Optimized .gitattributes for simple LFS tracking.
 - Resolved Problem with LFS.
-- Finished Lesson: "Funktionen"
-- Finished final exercises chapter "Funktionen"
+- Finished lesson "Funktionen".

 03.05.2021
-- Finished Chapter: Kontrollstrukturen.
 - Made some overall improvements in files and folder structure.

 26.04.2021
 - Changed folder structure for better overview.

 23.04.2021
-- Finished final exercises chapter "Python Grundlagen"
+- Finished lesson "Python Grundlagen".
-- Added final exercises files for "Python Grundlagen" Chapter
 - Filled in some more informations into this Readme.
-- Removed and rearranged files in working directory
+- Removed and rearranged files in working directory.

 21.04.2021
-- Finished subchapter "Umwandeln Teil 1"
-- Finished "Umwandeln Teil 2"
+- Begin of work with this repository.